-Please find links for both commercial and non-commercial intra-community trade of pets in the margin.
+Please find links for both commercial and non-commercial intra-union trade of pets in the margin.

 The export regulations are always within the jurisdiction of the destination country.
 If you want to take your pet with you when travelling, information on the export regulations is available from the embassy or veterinary authorities of the destination country.

 For animals imported from non-EU countries, a veterinary border control must always be performed (with certain exceptions).
 Please find link in the margin for details.